stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 * We briefly block execution at the end of the 'loop' so we have a chance of seeing the results (if there are any).

 * Obviously this is temporary code just sufficient to test this first demo - we will be implementing a proper render loop in future chapters.

+* In particular the window will be non-functional, i.e. cannot be moved or closed.

 ### Conclusion